Honorary patron: Polish Equestrian Association – President Tomasz Sergiej

 ______________________________________________________________

-The spring of 1925 came to Nice exceptionally late.
-It rained for half of April and only on the 18th the beautiful weather came to the Côte d'Azur.
-A calm, warm wind was blowing from the sea, and multicolored flags fluttered above the "California" hippodrome: Polish, French, Portuguese, Belgian and Czechoslovak.
-The International Military Equestrian Competitions began.
+Spring 1925 came to Nice exceptionally late.
+It rained for half of April and only on the 18th did beautiful weather arrive on the French Riviera.
+A calm, warm wind blew from the sea and multi-coloured flags flew over the California hippodrome: Polish, French, Portuguese, Belgian and Czechoslovak.
+The International Military Equestrian Competitions were beginning.

 This is the third time that cavalrymen with eagles on their caps were to compete with the best military equestrian teams in Europe.
 Already in the previous two years, Poles proved to be very dangerous competitors, winning, among others, the the most important individual award of the local competitions - the Grand Prize of the City of Nice (Grand Prix de la Ville de Nice).
 This was done in 1924 by Lieutenant Adam Królikiewicz on "Jaśko".
 However, they still could not boast of winning the team competition, called the Cup of Nations.
 It was particularly important because it proved the uniform form of the entire victorious team and confirmed that the individual successes so far had not been accidental.
 Lieutenant Colonel Karol Rómmel, the manager and instructor of the Polish team, in an interview for the capital's press did not hide that this year he was particularly interested in winning this prestigious award.

-But were there any chances?
-The Equestrian Sport Preparatory Group, training before competitions in Nice and London, was established only at the beginning of February 1925.
-Our officers have little time left - less than two months - to prepare themselves and their horses to compete with other nations.
+But was there any chance of that?
+The Preparatory Group of Horse Sports, training for the competitions in Nice and London, was not established until early February 1925.
+Our officers had little time left – less than two months – to prepare themselves and their horses for competition with other nations.
 The most dangerous opponents seemed to be the hosts, who had been training for over half a year.
-Their representation not only knew the hippodrome perfectly, but was also the most numerous (11 riders and 33 horses).
-Among the most famous names were certainly Olympians: Lieutenant T. Carbon and Lieutenant P. Clavé.
-They both competed at the Olympic Games in Paris (1924), and Lt.
-Carbon additionally in Antwerp (1920). (…)
+Their team not only knew the hippodrome very well, but was also the largest (11 riders and 33 horses).
+The most famous names were certainly the Olympians: Lieutenant T. Carbon and Lieutenant P. Clavé.
+Both had competed in the games in Paris (1924), and Lieutenant Carbon had also competed in Antwerp (1920). (...)

 Read more... (click to go to the Polish Digital Equestrian Library)